-If you are looking for a restaurant to celebrate a special occasion or are a foodie who wants something other than typical park fare, be sure to get a reservation for Tiffins in Animal Kingdom.
+If you are looking for a restaurant to celebrate a special occasion or are a foodie who wants something other than typical park fare, be sure to get a reservation for Tiffins restaurant in Animal Kingdom.

 The theme of Tiffins is an adventurer’s club with three rooms that feature artwork, sculptures and items that could be found throughout the world.

-The three rooms at Tiffins in Animal Kingdom are the Grand Gallery, the Safari Gallery and Trek Gallery.
 The Grand Gallery features animal folk art.
 It is the more whimsical room of the three dining areas.
 The Safari Gallery is just that; items inspired by African art and design.
 The Trek Gallery (where we ate) was more Asian inspired.

 Once seated, you will be given a leather bound menu and Pomegranate Focaccia bread.
 The bread is very tangy and may surprise you if you aren’t prepared for the taste.

 While small, the selections are different from what you will find anywhere else in the park.
 Here is what we tried:

-Pomegranate-lacquered Chicken with Sweet Potato Pap, Thumbelina Carrots, Citrus-Fennel Salad
+- Pomegranate-lacquered Chicken with Sweet Potato Pap, Thumbelina Carrots, Citrus-Fennel Salad

-Wagyu Strip Loin and Braised Short Rib with Rainbow Carrots, Roasted Peruvian Potatoes, Chimichurri
+- Wagyu Strip Loin and Braised Short Rib with Rainbow Carrots, Roasted Peruvian Potatoes, Chimichurri

 If you still want to check out Tiffins in Animal Kingdom, but don’t want to eat, you can always grab a drink at The Nomad Lounge which is inside the restaurant.